REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 The Manager was appointed in accordance with the terms of the trust deed constituting Ascendas Reit dated 9 October 2002 (as amended, varied or supplemented from time to time) (Trust Deed).
 The Trust Deed outlines certain circumstances under which the Manager can be removed, including by notice in writing given by the Trustee upon the occurrence of certain events, or by resolution passed by a simple majority of Unitholders present and voting at a meeting of Unitholders duly convened and held in accordance with the provisions of the Trust Deed.

-The Manager is a wholly owned subsidiary of CapitaLand Limited (CL) which holds a significant unitholding interest in Ascendas Reit.
-CL is a long-term real estate developer and investor, with a vested interest in the long-term performance of Ascendas Reit.
-CL’s significant unitholding in Ascendas Reit demonstrates its commitment to Ascendas Reit and as a result, CL’s interest is aligned with that of other Unitholders.
-The Manager’s association with CL provides the following benefits, among other things, to Ascendas Reit:
+The Manager is a wholly owned subsidiary of CapitaLand Investment Limited (CLI) which holds a significant unitholding interest in Ascendas Reit.
+CLI is a leading global real estate investment manager, with a vested interest in the long-term performance of Ascendas Reit.
+CLI’s significant unitholding in Ascendas Reit demonstrates its commitment to Ascendas Reit and as a result, CLI’s interest is aligned with that of the other Unitholders.
+The Manager’s association with CLI provides the following benefits, among other things, to Ascendas Reit:

 The Manager embraces the tenets of good corporate governance, including accountability, transparency and sustainability.
 It is committed to enhancing long-term Unitholder value and has appropriate people, processes and structure to direct and manage the business and affairs of the Manager with a view to achieving operational excellence and delivering the Ascendas Reit Group’s long-term strategic objectives.
 The policies and practices it has developed to meet the specific business needs of the Ascendas Reit Group provide a firm foundation for a trusted and respected business enterprise.

-The corporate governance framework is set out below:
+Our corporate governance framework as at the date of this Annual Report is set out below:

 The Board of Directors (Board) sets the tone from the top and is responsible for the Manager’s corporate governance standards and policies, underscoring their importance to the Ascendas Reit Group.

-As testament to the commitment to corporate governance, Ascendas Reit was selected by SGX to be included in the Fast Track Programme list.
+Ascendas Reit has been included by SGX in the Fast Track Programme list.
 The scheme recognises listed companies with good governance standards and compliance practices, and accords prioritised clearance for selected corporate-action submissions.

 (A) Board Matters